WHOLE SCHOOL CURRICULUM

 We concentrate on the basic skills of literacy.
 This includes reading, writing, speaking and listening.
 All children undertake guided reading and shared reading with their teacher weekly.
 Home reading books are sent home daily and changed in school when appropriate.
 Parents are requested to write in their child’s reading record when they have read at home.
 We also encourage parents to take an active role in hearing their child read regularly both at home and within our centre.
 We try to encourage creativity in written work alongside support to use correct spellings and clear legible handwriting.
 Oral skills are developed by individual/group/class discussions.
 Drama, role play and poetry also give further opportunity to develop listening skills as well as the spoken word.
 We embed the teaching of Phonics throughout the school and follow the 'Letters & Sounds' scheme which is a program based on synthetic phonics principles.
 Occasionally our Early Years practitioners will use 'Jolly Phonics' to support learning of our Foundation pupils.
 Reading is taught using the phonics principles and a schemed range of books by the Oxford Reading Tree, Project X, Sprinters and Big Cat which are colour coded to reading ages.

 Children are taught the basic skills of numeracy through a mastery approach i.e. number, shape and space, data handling and problem solving etc. This enables them to work at a level that suits their ability whilst still giving them challenge.
 The children are encouraged to be as independent as possible and select the appropriate mathematical equipment for a specific task themselves.

-If you would like to find our more about our curriculum please contact us and we will be more than happy to help.
+If you would like to find our more about our curriculum please contact our Curriculum lead, Miss Meiner who will be more than happy to help.